Ready in just 15 minutes! Pasta with frozen vegetables is an easy & affordable dinner. Using a one-pot cooking method makes the pasta extra-flavorful.

 The best frozen vegetables for pasta

 Spinach and Kale: Frozen kale and spinach easily blend into this pasta.
-Keep in mind that most of the noodles will be coated in bits of spinach and kids won't be able to pick around it (I'll let you and your kids decide if this is a good or bad thing!)
+Keep in mind that most of the noodles will be coated in bits of spinach and kids won't be able to pick around it (I'll let you decide if this is a good or bad thing!)
+If you'd like a recipe that uses frozen spinach or kale, try one-pot spaghetti with tomatoes and kale.

 A one-pot pasta method is the best way to cook pasta with frozen vegetables because it adds the most flavor.
 The pasta absorbs all of the water that it cooks in, creating a flavorful, starchy "sauce" that clings to the noodles.